SexVar/Section-V/README.md

 Kane, J. M. & Mertz, J. E. (2012).
 Debunking myths about gender and mathematics performance. _Notices of the AMS_, _59_(1), 10-21.

-Kaulfers, W. (1928).
-Intelligence of 1000 students of foreign languages. _School and Society_, _28_(724), 597-599.

 Knopik, V. S. & DeFries, J. C. (1998).
 A twin study of gender-influenced individual differences in general cognitive ability. _Intelligence_, _26_(2), 81-89.

-Lincoln, E.A.
-(1927). _Sex differences in the growth of American school children_.
-Baltimore, MD: Warwick & York.

 Lohman, D. F. & Lakin, J. M. (2009).
 Consistencies in sex differences on the Cognitive Abilities Test across countries, grades, test forms, and cohorts. _British Journal of Educational Psychology_, _79_(2), 389-407.